What do public administrators do?

 When will application be review and the cohort selected?

 Applications are due August 1st for the fall semester and December 1 for the spring semester.
-Reviews will begin immediately after these dates and applications will be reviewed the first week of each month until the cohort is filled.
+Reviews will begin immediately after these dates, and applications will be reviewed the first week of each month until the cohort is filled.
 Highly qualified students will be admitted on a first-come basis.
-Students may apply for and be admitted Spring or Summer semesters depending on space availability.
+Students may apply for and be admitted to Spring or Summer semesters, depending on space availability.

-How Many People are Admitted to the MPA Program?
+How many students are admitted to the MPA Program?

 A cohort is a group of students working together in the same program, progressing through the same academic curriculum and finishing their degree together.
 The students selected for the fall cohort will attend core courses together over the first year.